 Shot Quality is the foundation, measuring each individual shot – both on and off the course.
 Shot Quality takes into account distance, lie, end result and other factors that impact the difficulty of each shot.

-Shot Quality is represented as a number between 0 and 200, with 100 being the quality expected of a shot by a typical PGA Tour player and 200 representing “perfection”, such as a hole-in-one or a hole out from the fairway.
+Shot Quality is represented as a number between 0 and 200.
+Zero represents the worst possible outcome, such as a lost ball or hitting out of bounds; 100 is the quality expected of a shot by a typical male tour player; and 200 representing “statistical perfection”, such as a hole-in-one or a hole out from the fairway.

 Player Quality works on the same scale and is created via a proprietary Clippd Algorithm that rolls up all of the shots a player hits.
 Based on those shots, the algorithm predicts how well the golfer will play the next time they step up to hit a ball.

-Like Shot Quality, Player Quality is represented as a number between 0 and 200, with 100 being an approximation for Tour standard and 108 being an approximation for a top-25 player on the Tour.
+Like Shot Quality, Player Quality is represented as a number between 0 and 200, with 100 representing male tour standard.

-Over time the machine gets smarter and more tailored to the individual, giving you a truly unique insight into your playing ability.
+Over time, Clippd's AI smarter and more tailored to the individual, giving unique insights into the golfer's playing ability.